affaanahmed/affaanahmed/README.md

 ### Hi there 👋
+name: affaan ahmed
+i am a student in reva university i saty in bengluru im so alone

 <!--
 **affaanahmed/affaanahmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.